MWC USA Relays

 --> Every nation is allowed one relay team per relay category at the Masters World Cup.
 For women, relay categories are in 10 year blocks.
 So the women's 1 and 2 individual categories (30-34 and 35-39 years) are combined for a single women's 1-2 relay medal category.
 For men, relay categories are in the normal 5 year age categories as individual races.
 So everyone understands the logic here for bigger female relay age groups (so fewer relay options) -- historically MWC registration is 2:1, male:female.
 North American attendance balance is a lot better than 2:1 on gender ratio, but in Europe -- not so much.

 --> The official MWC rules regarding MWC relays have changed significantly in recent years.
-The really simple summary of the new rules is that every "legal" MWC relay team now only has to have ONE (1) skier in the actual age/gender category of the relay team.
+The really simple summary of the newer rules is that every "legal" MWC relay team now only has to have ONE (1) skier in the actual age/gender category of the relay team.
 The other three skiers can be from the same age/gender category or dropped down from older categories.
 It is NEVER possible to move a skier "up" in age -- only "down".

 --> The other significant rule change is that alternates and line-up changes can be declared much later in the game than previous years.
 So AXCS will keep a lot of options in play until race morning at the point that we know all four (4) skiers for a given line-up have picked up their relay bibs (separate of individual bibs) and are ready to rock n' roll.

---> In what Hollywood would call more of a guideline than actual rules (bonus points if you know that movie reference), AXCS does everything reasonable to field teams mostly (or all) from the actual age category.
-We have a big contingent and it is fairer to skiers within our contingent and also skiers from other nations that we avoid "stacking" certain categories with our best skiers regardless of age.
+--> In what Hollywood would call more of a guideline than actual rules (bonus points if you know that movie reference!), AXCS does everything reasonable to field teams mostly (or all) from the actual age category.
+We have a big contingent and it is fairer both to skiers within our contingent and also skiers from other nations that we avoid "stacking" certain categories with our best skiers regardless of age.
 At the same time, we want to kick butt and take names -- so there is a balancing act here.

 What criteria is used in this selection process?